checkly/docs.checklyhq.com/site/content/docs/heartbeat-checks/_index.md

 ```
 {{< /tab >}}
 {{< /tabs >}}
 Note the use of the retry option.
 We recommend always using retries when available to avoid false alarms due to temporary network issues or other disruptions.
+You should also specify a timeout so that the ping does not end up blocking an ongoing process or job.

 ## Creating a heartbeat check